Regulation of Foreign Investment

 The minimum required paid-up capital when registering a Singapore company is $1.
 The concept of authorised capital no longer exists.
 Furthermore, the company should have a minimum of 1 director and 1 shareholder.
 At least one director must be a local resident director (Singapore citizen or person whose principle pace of residence is Singapore) who is a natural person and above 18 years of age.
 Every company must appoint a secretary, who must be a natural person and whose principal place of residence is Singapore, within six months from the date of incorporation.
 A private company may appoint a non-qualified secretary as long as the directors make sure the appointed secretary has a reasonable knowledge of regulations.
 The secretary of a public company must be qualified (i.e. accountant, lawyer or chartered secretary).

-Every company must appoint auditors within three months from the date of incorporation unless exempt from audit requirements under Section 205B or 205C of the Companies Act.
+Every company must appoint auditors within three months from the date of incorporation unless exempt from audit requirements.

 Every company must have a registered office in Singapore, which must be open and accessible to the public during normal office hours.

-The management control of a company is normally vested in the Board of Directors who holds fiduciary responsibility to the Company.
+The management control of a company is normally vested in the Board of Directors.

-The first annual general meeting (AGM) of shareholders must be held within 18 months from the date of incorporation and thereafter an AGM must be held once in every calendar year and not more than 15 months after the last AGM.
+The first annual general meeting (AGM) of shareholders must be held within eighteen months from the date of incorporation and thereafter an AGM must be held once in every calendar year and not more than fifteen months after the last AGM.

-There is a new criteria introduced for the exemption from audit which was implemented on 1st July 2015.
-A company qualifies as a small company and will be exempted from audit if it has been a private company in the financial year in question and meets at least 2 of 3 of the following quantitative criteria for the two immediate past financial years :
+There was a new criteria introduced for audit exemption on 1st July 2015.
+A company qualifies as a "Small Company" and will be exempted from audit if it has been a private company in the financial year in question and meets at least 2 of 3 of the following quantitative criteria for the last two financial years:

 - (i) total annual revenue ≤ $10M;